Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: deformed finite size 2 and holography

+We observe that the first four terms on the right hand side of \cref{coee_dj_fs_int_t} readily vanish on inserting the limits of integration $x=0$ and $x=L$.
+Since we have considered the system on a constant time slice, we may take $\tau_j$ ($j=1,2,3,4$) to be zero for all boundary points, and the contributions of the logarithmic functions become zero identically.
+Thus it is observed that the resultant integrand for the $\tau$ integration in \cref{coee_dj_fs_int_t} vanishes leading to no non-trivial first order correction to the OEE.
+This is in conformity with the vanishing entanglement entropy for a finite sized \ttbar{} deformed CFT$_2$ \cite{Chen:2018eqk}.

-\subsection{Two adjacent intervals}
+\subsubsection{Two adjacent intervals}

 We now focus on the bipartite mixed state of two adjacent intervals $A=[x_1,x_2]$ and $B=[x_2,x_3]$ in a \ttbar{} deformed finite size \cft{2} of length $L$ at zero temperature, defined on the cylindrical manifold $\mathcal{M}$ described by \cref{cyl_coord,map_fs} ($x_1<x_2<x_3$).
-Similar to the previous case, it may be shown that the first order correction in the OEE for this setup vanishes.
-The relevant details have been included in \cref{app_adj_fs}.
+For this case, \cref{coee_def,tt_adj,tt_adj_2,3pt_fn} may still be employed along with the relation described in \cref{map_fs}, effectively replacing $\beta$ by $iL$.
+The first order correction in OEE due to $\mu$ for two adjacent intervals is then given by